alexander-ADI/ADI-Microcontrollers-Training/readme.md

 - P0.2 (SW1) and P1.7 (SW2) are only accessible from the physical buttons
 - P2.0 (LED1) routes directly to the LED
 - P0.9 (SDIO3) is broken out to a header pin

 Press SW2 to make the LED light up.
 You can also connect an oscilloscope or multimeter to SDIO3 to see it toggle as your press SW1.

-> [!tip]
+> [!caution]
 > Kill power to your microcontroller whenever altering any physical connections.
-A single short circuit can break your board!)
+A single short circuit can break your board!

 Always consider checking the `Examples` folder when exploring new functionality!
 These projects quickly get you to a working demo that showcases how to get started, which can be very useful for tackling unfamiliar situations.